elixir-luxembourg/daisy/README.md

     ```bash
     docker-compose exec web python manage.py load_demo_data
     ```
-    This will create mock datasets, projects and create an demo admin account.
+    This will create mock datasets, projects and create a demo admin account.

 1. Optional - import users from an active directory instance